Phi: Infinity, Unity, beauty and the Divine Feminine

 Named for the Greek letter, Phi signifies the mathematical golden ratio 1.618 – Unity – nothingness and everything, pure beauty.
 The painting began with the discovery of a piece of scrap copper, 8 by 3 feet which lent itself perfectly to the copper and verdigris dominant colors in the Hubble Space Telescope image of the Carina Nebula.

-While painting the heavenly body, Jill felt the presence of Spirit draw near.
-Under her brush the shape of a heart (toward left), emerged from the starlit gases.
+While painting the heavenly body, I felt the presence of Spirit draw near.
+Under my brush the shape of a heart (toward left), emerged from the starlit gases.
 Unbidden, Jill was struck with the sense that this was Mother Mary’s universal loving and healing heart.
 Pulsing from the heart, electromagnetic energy dispersed into arcs across the painting.
 These arcs took the form of a dove (toward right), the symbol of The Holy Spirit, which the artist sensed as a peaceful feminine presence full of wisdom and grace.
 The notions that the Mother Mary and The Holy Spirit were embodied in the painting prompted Jill to question the significance of the Divine Feminine.
 She discovered that in ancient Christianity and Judaism the Holy Spirit had once been feminine; Sophia the Wife of God, and part of the Trinity.
-This implies that the true nature of the Divine Feminine may have been lost through the millennium.
+This implies that the true nature of the Divine Feminine has been lost through the millennium.
 The creation stories of most cultures refer to earth as mother and the heavens as father.
 This suggests that there was an irrevocable split between the feminine and masculine, rather than allowing for a more balanced unifying belief that both are essential, equal, and one.
-While it’s true that earth is life-giving so too are the nebulas.
+While it’s true that earth is life-giving, so too are the nebulas.

-Photos Left to right: Jill standing in space where ‘Phi’ will be installed, Pope Paul VI broadcasts blessings to Apollo 11 astronauts in 1969, Director Brother Guy Consolmagno’s finger points to the location of the lunar landing on the moon while showing me an illustration from the late 1700’s of the moon and its craters, the Vatican Observatory, Brother Guy and I holding up ‘Phi’ in its new home in the Vatican Observatory Museum, a slot of space streams through the observatory’s all wood dome, Jill standing where Pope Paul VI broadcasted to the men on the moon 50 years to the day, Jill Under the telescope, Vatican Specula entry.
+Photos Left to right: Jill standing in space where ‘Phi’ will be installed, Pope Paul VI broadcasts blessings to Apollo 11 astronauts in 1969, Director Brother Guy Consolmagno’s finger points to the location of the lunar landing on the moon while showing me an illustration from the late 1700’s of the moon and its craters, the Vatican Observatory, Brother Guy and I holding up ‘Phi’ in its new home in the Vatican Observatory Museum, a slot of space streams through the observatory’s all wood dome, Jill standing where Pope Paul VI broadcasted to the men on the moon 50 years to the day, Jill under the telescope, Vatican Specula entry.

 We drove in his oversized blue car, inherited from the previous Director, through the Papal Gardens to the Observatory.
 (Brother Guy would prefer a much smaller car that would be easier to negotiate the roads that look more like walkways.)
 He gave me a wonderful tour of the entire Vatican Observatory offices and the Observatory itself which includes two different types of telescopes.
 It was amazing to realize that I was standing in the spot where exactly 50 years prior the Pope had broadcasted on TV, a then relatively new medium, a blessing to the first men that landed on the moon.
 Brother Guy opened the all wooden Dome (with controls that made him look like the Great Wizard of Oz), allowing for some of the brilliant Italian sunlight to enter the otherwise dark dome.